lkjlkjlkj2012/Computer-Locker/README.md

 # Computer-Locker
 A computer locker designed for Windows OS that can lock the mouse and keyboard, except for Ctrl+Alt+Delete and Win+L. Can't lock some touchscreen and touchpad operations.
 When you run it, it will lock your computer.
-Enter your mouse key to unlock the mouse, re-enter to lock the mouse, etc, so does the keyboard.
+Enter your mouse key to unlock the mouse, re-enter it to lock the mouse, and so on.
+The same applies to the keyboard.
 If you run it without administrator privileges, other people can use Task Manager to close it.
-If you run it as an administrator, other people can't close it, except logout(closing all applications).
+If you run it as an administrator, other people can't close it, except by logging out (closing all applications).

 # How to use
 1. Open the program without any parameters, best suited for user use.